awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/5_Join_Cost_Intelligence_Dashboard.md

 1. Login to your Data Collection Account account and go into the Athena console.

-2. Modify and run the following query to override the **account_map** view so that it includes the enhanced organisation data.
-Make sure you replace the correct cur database and if your organisation data resides in a separate athena database, ensure you pick the correct database for your organisation data table.
+2. Modify and run the following query to override the **account_map** view to inclue the enhanced organisation data.

+Make sure you replace the correct cur database and if your organisation data resides in a separate Athena database, ensure you pick the correct database for your organisation data table.

 Also if you added tags to the organisation data ensure you add your custom tags as well, in this example we have a team tag and an environment tag in the SQL query.

         ```SQL
         CREATE OR REPLACE (database).account_map AS